VedantWatpade/fivem-custom-npc-demo/README.md

 This project shows how to create and interact with a custom NPC in a FiveM GTA V server.
 Players can spawn, talk to, and trigger a custom voice line with the NPC.

+# Warning
+    This project is for educational perpose only so be carefull of this dont mess with anything and mod anything unwanted things.

+# Read Rockstart and fiveM policies before modding.

 ## Features
 - Spawn an invincible NPC at custom coordinates
 - Player can interact (press `E`) to make the NPC talk